yambo-code/LetzElPhC/docs/install_usage/usage.md

     ```bash
     lelphc -pp --code=qe -F PH.X_input_file
     ```

+    The flag `-pp` tells the code to run the preprocessor instead of electron-phonon calculation.

     *   `PH.X_input_file`: The input file used for `ph.x` in step 1.2.
 3. This creates a **`ph_save`** directory containing the necessary files.
     *   *Optional*: You can rename the output directory by setting the environment variable `ELPH_PH_SAVE_DIR`.